erik/translate/docs/source/dev/api.rst

   :Returns:
      Unless there is an error with the batch call itself, this method will always return HTTP status 200 with a body in the form of a JSON array of dicts containing the response data for the specified API calls.

-Order is maintained, of course.
+     **Note:** The exception to this rule is if the input is not correct.
+If you try to post with an incorrectly formatted (or nonexistent) 'urls' parameter, you will receive a blank HTTP 400 response.
      ::

         [